cloudify-cosmo/docs.getcloudify.org/content/plugins/fabric.md

 {{< /gsHighlight >}}

 {{% gsNote title="Note" %}}
-Starting with Cloudify 3.4, the `ctx` object can be used in Python scripts executed by the fabric plugin the same way it is used in the script plugin aside from a few minor differences.
-See [ctx for fabric-plugin](#ctx-for-fabric-plugin) for more info.
+The `ctx` object can be used in Python scripts executed by the Fabric plugin in the same way it is used in the Script plugin, with a few minor differences.
+See [ctx for the Fabric Plugin](#ctx-for-the-fabric-plugin) for more information.
 {{% /gsNote %}}

 ## Operation Inputs

-Operation inputs passed to the `run_script` task will be available as environment variables in the script's execution environment.
+Operation inputs passed to the `run_script` task are available as environment variables in the script's execution environment.
-Complex data structures such as dictionaries and lists will be JSON encoded when exported as environment variables.
+Complex data structures such as dictionaries and lists are JSON-encoded when exported as environment variables.

 {{% gsNote title="Note" %}}
-`fabric_env`, `script_path`, `use_sudo`, `hide_output` and `process` are reserved operation inputs used by the `run_script` task and therefore won't be available as environment variables.
+`fabric_env`, `script_path`, `use_sudo`, `hide_output` and `process` are reserved operation inputs used by the `run_script` task.
+Therefore, they are not available as environment variables.
 {{% /gsNote %}}

 ## Process Configuration

-The `run_script` task accepts a `process` input which allows configuring the process which runs the script:
+The `run_script` task accepts a `process` input that enables the process that runs the script to be configured:

 * `cwd` - The working directory to use when running the script.
 * `args` - List of arguments to pass to the script.